flowsforapex/flowsforapex.github.io/_pages/home.md

 row3:
   - title: 'Try Flows for APEX v23.1 now!'
     excerpt: >
-      The latest release of Flows for APEX, v23.1, is available on preview and adds several exciting features:
+      The latest release of Flows for APEX, v23.1, is now available and adds several exciting features:
         - REST API
         - Modernized Modeler
         - Map Lanes to Roles